madzraman/bios611project/README.md

 make report
 ```

 This command will first run the phony target of `make clean` and create a clean folder with only scripts and source data.
 If desired, you are welcome to run `make clean` separately first.
 Then, `make report` will make each individual step in the Makefile and ultimately output an html file called `report.html`.
 Again, you are welcome to make each individual make target separately.
 Open `report.html` in a web browser to view the final project report.
+Note that `make report` might take a few minutes to run due to the size of our dataset.